jamesmoonusa/Challenge_2/README.md

 ### Summary for our VBA
 - There was a signficant reduce on Original VBA run time and readability as refactoring the code
-- It is good to have a nice, neat and clean code for reading and run usually but if the code will be used once a year I do not think we need to spend time to make improvement on the code.
+- Normally it should be good to have a nice, neat and clean code for running and reading but if the code that will be used once a year, then I do not think we need to spend time to make improvement on the code.